nestordemeure/ManifoldMixupV2/README.md

 While this implementation is equiped to work around the problem for U-Net and ResNet like architectures, you might run into problems (negligeable improvements over the baseline) with other network structures.
 In which case, the best way to apply manifold mixup would be to manually select the modules to be instrumented.

-## Todo

-This repository will be updated to [fast.ai V2](http://dev.fast.ai/) once it gets out of alpha stage.
-In the meantime, I might create a dedicated branch.

 *For more unofficial fastai extensions, see the [Fastai Extensions Repository](https://github.com/nestordemeure/fastai-extensions-repository).*